nextstrain/augur/docs/exportv.md

 With a config file, you can:
 * Specify exactly what you want as a filter option
 * Set the default display view
-* Give color-by traits more specific titles to display
+* Give color-by traits more specific titles
 * Specify color-by trait type
 * _More advanced (flu?) options_ **TO DO**